How I Knew I Was Ready to Become a Full-Time Freelance Writer

 I decided to freelance full-time a little more than a year ago.
 I was so scared even though I had built up my freelance writing career while I worked at full-time jobs and already had contracts with a handful of publications.
-I had hit a tipping point where I could either focus on writing full-time and growing my own business or continuing to write on the weekends and late at night without pitching new publications or taking on much more work.
+I had hit a tipping point where I could either focus on writing full-time and growing my own business or continue to write on the weekends and late at night without pitching new publications or taking on much more work.

 No matter how ready you think you are to freelance full-time or start a business it’s still scary.
 You have to learn so many new skills and get out of your comfort zone.
 Big time.
 Here is how I decided to pursue freelance writing full-time.